nhantran3395/google-scraper/README.md

 ## Introduction

-Scraper is a mini Google Search scraper app that allows you to upload a CSV file with search keywords, and then use those to scrape the search result pages returned from Google.
+Scraper is a mini app that allows you to upload a CSV file with search keywords, and then use those to scrape the search result pages returned from Google.

 Below is a example of the CSV file: